targetteal/o2-pt/rule-book.md

 - Accountabilities, which are recurring activities that others can expect the role will perform (optional);
 - Artifacts, which are things that the role can exclusively control and regulate for the organization (optional).

-Roles can only be changed in the adapt mode of its circle meeting.

 ## Circles

 Circles are analogous structures to roles, and thus have the same properties described in the role section.